 Geneva Challenges

-This year's challenges will co-constructed during hackathons until March 2024
+This year's challenges will co-constructed during hackathons until June 2025

 The program of this school will take place mainly during the month of July with some preparation workshops at the end of June.
 All activities will take place on our campus in the 4th arrondissement of Paris and online for the first workshops in June